HaekalAkbar/TheYellowSheet-Hack4ResilientJakarta2025/README.md

 # The Yellow Sheet — Hack4ResilientJakarta2025
-This repository contains our submission for **Hack4ResilientJakarta 2025**.

 ## About the Project
+Sponge City for Everyone: Spatial Mapping to Target Inclusive Implementation

 Jakarta faces two urgent urban challenges: recurring floods and rapid land subsidence, both of which threaten the city’s infrastructure and long-term resilience.
 Our project explores the use of porous paving blocks as a large-scale solution to improve water infiltration and reduce surface runoff, supporting a zero run-off approach to urban planning.

 Using satellite imagery and disaster risk analysis (hazard, exposure, and vulnerability), we:

 - Identify potential areas across Jakarta for porous paving block implementation.
 - Highlight priority zones where disaster risk is highest.
 - Provide spatial evidence to guide policymakers, urban planners, and communities.

-This project aims to demonstrate how data-driven mapping and nature-based solutions can be combined to create more resilient cities.
+This project aims to demonstrate how data-driven mapping and nature-based solutions can be combined to create more resilient and inclusive cities.

 ## Structure
 - `/code` — containing model, calculation, and script